Student Wins an Apology, $25,000 from School for Banning His Trump Shirt

 In late May, a federal judge issued a temporary restraining order, barring the school for the remainder of the school year from enforcing its earlier decision banning the shirt.

-This past Tuesday, the Principal Greg Timmons will write a letter of apology and the district will pay $25,000 for Barnes’ attorney fees.
+This past Tuesday, the Principal Greg Timmons agreed to write a letter of apology and the district will pay $25,000 for Barnes’ attorney fees.

 “I brought this case to stand up for myself and other students who might be afraid to express their right-of-center views,” Barnes said in a statement.
 “Everyone knows that if a student wears an anti-Trump shirt to school, the teachers won’t think twice about it.
 But when I wore a pro-Trump shirt, I got suspended.
 That’s not right.”